AlbinHall/MusicQuiz/README.md

 - score not working correctly
 - sends user away from the site when submitting username
 - validation problem for signup
+- Able to cheat by quickly clicking the answer buttons

 ### solved bug / not solved bug
 - Problem with the color display when correct/wrong answer is fixed
 - Fixed username problem by changing the method and action of the form in HTML
 - Bug solved with the displaying of score
 - validation for signup fixed
+- Fixed the cheating with quick clicking by disabling the buttons after clicked

 ## Deployment
 The site was deployed through Github pages